medavox/articles/RTS game.md

 roles (or jobs) could be optional (like religion), to give a group with a large number something for everyone to do
 or some jobs could be missed out, with negative consequences

+It would be nice for a spread of nations with varying levels of technology to be able to co-exist
+Or for nations with different focuses, eg heavy industry, high-tech, agricultural, financial
+This could even bring degrees of neoliberalism into play: how much do players (as the government of their nation) take an active role in the game, or do they merely create a favourable environment for private citizens/businesses to 'win' for them?

 Activities (to be shared between roles?)
 ------